By: Kimball Law

 In many cases injuries including whiplash, internal bleeding, brain injuries and musculoskeletal pain and their symptoms can have a delayed onset.
 Until you have seen a doctor and enough time has passed to know for certain, do not tell your insurance company that you are not injured.
 You can simply state that you are uncertain and are awaiting the feedback and advice of medical professions.

-You have to keep in mind that your process might lead you to talk to different insurance adjusters, we wrote this article to help you be prepared for that situation.
+You have to keep in mind that your process might lead you to talk to different insurance adjusters, which is not recommended to handle on your own.
+You should have your lawyer speak with the insurance adjuster, instead.

 This leads us to our next point, which is a brief, but critical one.